Zinsser Primers Best For All Painting Applications

 Primers Explained

-Buying quality paint for your interior or exterior project is the most critical step of any painting process, whether a surface is being painted for the first time or is ongoing a color change.
+Buying quality paint for your interior or exterior project is the most critical step in any painting process, whether you are painting a surface for the first time or undergoing a color change.

 Professional cabinet painting is a critical paint application for selecting the proper primer.
-The best cabinet primers will promote advanced adhesion, dry quickly, resist stains, and transition from one painted surface often to another paint material.
+The best cabinet primers promote strong adhesion, dry quickly, resist stains, and transition smoothly from one painted surface to another.

 Zinsser BIN Primer

 BIN is best sprayed with an airless or VLP sprayer, dries, and is ready to sand in 20 minutes.
-We used BIN for priming cabinets, and it is ideal when transitioning from stained wood to paint.
+We used BIN for priming cabinets, which is ideal for transitioning from stained wood to paint.

 Shellac-based primers are the best at blocking stains.
 When two coats of Zinsser BIN primer are applied, it blocks almost any stain you can throw at it, even grease.